10 Steps Towards Smart Roof Financing

 Frankly, this step is a bit of long-shot, but, given the potential return, it is worth a phone call.
 Most homeowner's insurance plans will pay for a repair to your roof in the event of an unexpected leak that jeopardizes the value of your home, but not for a new roof altogether.
 For some, however, homeowner's insurance policies are a bit more helpful.

-Some insurers, especially those who work in areas particularly vulnerable to storms with high-winds, may see value in subsidizing your roof as it ultimately protects their own investment in the durability of your home.
+Some insurers, especially those operating in storm-prone areas, might see the advantage in subsidizing your roof, as it ultimately safeguards their investment in your home's durability.
 At the very least, you should check.
-Even if you don't get a direct contribution from your insurance company, you may still benefit from a new roof.
+Even if you don't receive a direct contribution from your insurance company, a new roof might still offer benefits.
 Many insurers will lower your monthly premiums when they know your home is safe beneath a new, high-quality roof.

 4. Put Aside As Much Cash as You Can